What is Agile Marketing?

 impact both good and bad and does a

-Sprint Review and Retrospective,
+Sprint Review and Retrospective, to ensure

 mistakes are not repeated.
 Agile embraces